 Hotels are springing up all over the place in Myanmar today.
 There are a large variety to choose from in Yangon, Mandalay, Bagan, and Inle Lake, as well as areas that were once considered more remote.
 In Yangon, the PARKROYAL Yangon is not the fanciest option, but its location right next to Scotts Market, the Sule Pagoda, and the Colonial District is great for walking and shopping, and there’s a delicious breakfast buffet.
 Request a room on a high floor so that you don’t have noise from the street, and ideally one facing the Pagoda.

 Many of the hotels near Inle Lake are positioned on the shore, some distance from any town and accessible only by boat.
 Since boat traffic is restricted to daylight hours, staying on the shore means finding yourself marooned at your hotel come sunset.
 A good alternative is to stay in the jetty town of Nyaung Shwe, the gateway to the lake, where you can wander around and try different restaurants.
-We suggest the new Thanakha Inle Hotel.
+We suggest the Thanakha Inle Hotel.
 Located right on the jetty with great views, the rooms are tastefully decorated and have certainly set a new standard in Nyaung Shwe.

-At the new Bagan King Hotel, located in downtown Mandalay, the owners have really made an effort to decorate the hotel very nicely, using traditional woodcarving, silks, and other textiles from the region.
+At the Bagan King Hotel, located in downtown Mandalay, the owners have made an effort to decorate the hotel in Burmese style, using traditional woodcarving, silks, and other textiles from the region.
 Rooms are small but cozy, and the restaurant and bar on the roof offer a great view over the city.

 Best-value splurge hotels